Joan the Lame of Burgundy

+Joan was given significant power by Philip VI to rule after he left to fight in the war.
+Joan had the power of a co-ruler, which gained her infamy for her use of judicial power and gave "Lame" as her nickname.
+Not being of royal blood, she held significant power thanks to Philip VI.
+She is known for her influence in supporting learning going beyond the elite, which had begun under Philip IV.

-Early life
+Lineage and early life

 Joan was the daughter of Duke Robert II of Burgundy and Agnes of France.
 Her older sister, Margaret, was the first wife of King Louis X of France.
 Joan married Philip of Valois, Louis's cousin, in July 1313.
-From 1314 to 1328, they were Count and Countess of Maine; from 1325, they were also Count and Countess of Valois and Anjou.
+From 1314 to 1328, they were Count and Countess of Maine.
+From 1325, they were also Count and Countess of Valois and Anjou.

-Queenship

-The sons of King Philip IV - Louis X, Philip V, and Charles IV - left no surviving sons of their own, which led to the accession of Joan's husband to the French throne in 1328 as the eldest son of Charles of Valois, Philip IV's younger brother.

-The Hundred Years' War ensued in 1337, with Edward III of England, a nephew of Louis X, claiming the French crown.